Nikolaj Hübbe

-Nikolaj Hübbe (born 30 October 1967) is artistic director of the Royal Danish Ballet.
+Nikolaj Hübbe (born 30 October 1967) was artistic director of the Royal Danish Ballet until 31 October 2024 when the American Amy Watson was appointed as his replacement.

 Career

 Since becoming artistic director of the Royal Danish Ballet, Hübbe has successfully staged new productions of Bournonville's Napoli (2009) and A Folk Tale (2011) as well as Marius Petipa's La Bayadère (2012).

 Farewell performance

 Hübbe's farewell at City Ballet was held at the New York State Theater, Lincoln Center, on 10 February 2008.